The Apps Every Venture Capitalist Should Use

 These apps are helpful for various functions, such as gaining market insights, identifying deals and trends, managing pipelines, and interacting with their network.

+Your craft is only as good as the marketing tools and apps you have in your toolbox.
 Here are six apps that every venture capitalist should have as part of their tech stack.

 1. Company Research: Pitchbook